Noel Sullivan

-Noel Sullivan (born 28 July 1980) is a British singer and actor from Cardiff, Wales.
+Noel Sullivan (born 28 July 1980) is a Welsh singer and actor.
 He was a member of the British pop group Hear'Say.
 Like the other members of the group, he won his part through the ITV talent show Popstars.

 Career

+2001-2002

-2001-2002: Hear'Say At this time Sullivan was living with his mother, Claire in Caerau, Cardiff.
-He auditioned in 2001 for the first series of the reality television documentary Popstars broadcast on ITV.
+Sullivan auditioned in 2001 for the first series of the reality television documentary Popstars broadcast on ITV.
 He impressed the show's expert judges (who included Nigel Lythgoe and Nicki Chapman) enough to win selection as a founder member of the pop group Hear'Say, alongside Danny Foster, Myleene Klass, Kym Marsh and Suzanne Shaw.

 After the formation of the group Sullivan gave up a part-time job as a waiter to move to London.
 Hear'Say went on to sell about three million records worldwide.
 The group's debut single "Pure and Simple" became the fastest selling number one single of the UK Singles Chart at the time.
 The group also released another UK number one single and a number one album, as well as performing a sell out arena tour across the UK and Ireland.
 The group disbanded 18 months later after four singles and two album releases.